webauthz/handbook/README.md

 in the URL so it can recognize the user when the user is redirected.

 The authorization server responds to the client with the redirect URL.
+If the redirect URL will expire, or contains a unique identifier referencing an access request record that will expire, the response MUST include a `redirect_max_seconds` property indicating when this happens.
+This enables applications to present the redirect link to users for a limited time and then hide it, to avoid sending the user to the authorization server with an invalid link.

+Alternatively,
+to avoid the need to keep track of how long the `access_redirect_uri` is valid, applications MAY show the user their own link to request access, so they make this request and redirect the user only when the user is ready to be redirected.

 The HTTPS response should look something like this: